 Maintaining Objectivity: How I Will (And Won't) Be Covering NAB

-The rest of this post is just me rambling (though I do mention a few products), so be forewarned that this is just an unedited expatiation1 before I hit the sack and start over with a different approach tomorrow.
+The rest of this post is just me rambling (though I do mention a few products), so be forewarned that this is just an unedited expatiation ((The big words come out at night, apparently.)) before I hit the sack and start over with a different approach tomorrow.